-- Dining chairs, these will get a lot of use and buying cheap ones is a false economy you will simply end up replacing them on a regular basis
+- Dining chairs – these will get a lot of use and buying cheap ones is a false economy as you will simply end up replacing them on a regular basis

-- You will probably need to clean your carpets at least several times a year, a cheap carpet will not wear so well and may even shrink over time, a good quality, neutral wool carpet is required,
+- You will probably need to clean your carpets at least several times a year; a cheap carpet will not wear so well and may even shrink over time, so a good quality, neutral wool carpet is required.

-When choosing bathrooms and kitchens I recommend something that is reasonably timeless and won’t look out of date quickly.
-It needs to be easy to clean as well, avoid kitchens with fiddly handles and groves in the doors or shower cubicles with runners that you simply can’t clean without removing the whole door.
+When choosing bathrooms and kitchens for your holiday home, I recommend something that is reasonably timeless and won’t look out of date quickly.
+It needs to be easy to clean as well; avoid kitchens with fiddly handles and grooves in the doors or shower cubicles with runners that you simply can’t clean without removing the whole door.

-When choosing a colour scheme bear in mind how the colours’ will look on a photograph, a very neutral colour scheme might not stand out enough and won’t catch peoples eye, you need to add points of focus, such as large colourful artwork, cushions, throws, curtains and rugs.
+When choosing a colour scheme for your holiday rental, bear in mind how the colours will look on a photograph.
+A neutral colour scheme might not stand out enough and won’t catch people’s eye, so you need to add points of focus, such as large colourful artwork, cushions, throws, curtains and rugs.
 Make sure cushions and throws are washable and try to choose things that are easy to maintain and clean.
 A chandelier can look wonderful in the right setting but they aren’t easy or quick to clean!

 You also need to consider who your customers are likely to be, for example a 5 bedroom house by the water in Devon is likely to attract a lot of families with children of all ages.
 I don’t recommend decorating rooms specifically for children but make sure there are things that will appeal to them; maybe you can dedicate a small room as a children’s den or play room?